CS360-S21-LUMS/1-Proposal/README.md

 You have to use the files present in the Templates folder.

 ## Submission Guidelines
-**Please follow the following naming convention when submitting your files on Google Drive**.
+**Please follow the following naming convention when submitting your files**.
 - If your group is 09 then Group09_SE_ProposalTemplate_Spring2021.doc and Group09_SE_ProposalTemplate_Spring2021.pdf etc.

 ## Technologies Allowed